andreyvit/httpsimplified/README.md

 Use EncodeBody helper to generate application/x-www-form-urlencoded bodies.

-Finally, if http.DefaultClient doesn't rock your boat, you're free to build and execute a request through whatever means necessary and then call JSON, Bytes or None verify the response status code and handle the body:
+Finally, if http.DefaultClient doesn't rock your boat, you're free to build and execute a request through whatever means necessary and then call JSON, Bytes or None to verify the response status code and handle the body:

 ```go
 req := EncodeBody(&http.Request{